 - Select “Spruce Sensor” and follow the on-screen instructions.

-Connecting the Sensor to a third party network (such as SmartThings)
+Alternatively, Starting Listening Mode on a third party hub (such as SmartThings)

 The Spruce Sensor can only connect to one Zigbee network at a time.
 For sensors connected to a SmartThings Hub, it is possible to connect a Spruce Sensor to SmartThings, and “share” the sensor data with the Spruce app.
 See this article for more information.